nodejs/nodejs.dev/src/documentation/0007-node-run-cli/index.md

 node app.js
 ```

-Above you are explicitly telling the shell how to run your script.
-You can also embed this information into JavaScript file through shebang line.
-Shebang is the first line in the file which tells OS which interpreter to use for running the script, below is the first line of JavaScript:
+Above, you are explicitly telling the shell to run your script with `node`.
+You can also embed this information into your JavaScript file with a "shebang" line.
+The "shebang" is the first line in the file, and tells the OS which interpreter to use for running the script.
+Below is the first line of JavaScript:

 ```bash
 #!/usr/bin/node